popeyelau/dogeTV/Pods/Carbon/README.md

 `CellNode` is a node representing cell.
 Unlike in the ViewNode, this needs an `id` which `Hashable` type to identify from among a lot of cells.
-The `id` is used to find the same component in the list data before and after changed, then calculate the following kind of diff.
+The `id` is used to find the same component in the list data before and after changed, then calculate the all kind of diff.
 - deletes
 - inserts
 - moves